WannesMalfait/Blender-shaders/src/README.md

 ## Acknowledgement
 This book was written using [mdbook](https://github.com/rust-lang/mdBook).
 It would not have been possible without the loving community of Rustaceans.
+The graphs are from the fantastic website [grapthoy](https://graphtoy.com/), by Inigo Quilez.